• Skip to main content

 Pumpkin zucchini muffins ingredients.

-• Pumpkin Puree - Canned pumpkin puree or homemade pumpkin are both fantastic in these muffins!
+• Pumpkin Puree - 1 cup of canned pumpkin puree or homemade pumpkin are both fantastic in these muffins!
 I love homemade puree but didn't grow any sugar pumpkins (also called sweet pumpkins or pie pumpkins) this year of my own.

-• Butter - Salted or unsalted butter can be used in this recipe.
-If using salted butter, reduce the salt in the recipe to just a pinch or omit entirely if you don't usually use much salt in your baking.
+• Butter - ½ cup of butter.
+Salted or unsalted butter can be used in this recipe.
+If using salted butter, reduce the salt in the recipe to just a pinch or omit it entirely if you don't usually use much salt in your baking.

-• Vanilla Extract - Vanilla extract or vanilla paste are both interchangeable in this recipe.
+• Vanilla Extract - 1 teaspoon of vanilla extract or vanilla paste.
 Both will add a rich vanilla flavor and highlight the pumpkin and spices to make these muffins even more incredible!

-• Pumpkin Spice - I'm totally partial to my homemade pumpkin pie spice!
-It has all of my favorite warm baking spices in just the right amount to really make all of your pumpkin baking truly fantastic!
+• Pumpkin Spice - 2 teaspoons of pumpkin pie spice.
+I'm partial to my homemade pumpkin pie spice.
+It has all of my favorite warm baking spices in just the right amount to really make all of your pumpkin baking truly fantastic.

-Stir-in and topping ideas include: dried fruits like apple chips, raisins, cranberries, or apricots.
-Nuts are also a fantastic mix-in!
+Stir-in and topping ideas include dried fruits like apple chips, raisins, cranberries, or apricots.
+Nuts and seeds are also a fantastic mix in!
 Any of your favorite nuts like walnuts, pecans, or almonds.
-Try almond slivers or roasted pepitas as a healthy topping, or turbinado sugar for a sweet tooth.
+Try almond slivers or roasted pepitas as a healthy topping or turbinado sugar for a sweet tooth.

 Be sure to see the free printable recipe card below for ingredients, exact amounts & instructions with tips!

 My moist and flavorful muffins are quick, easy, and made using a one-bowl method for a minimal mess!
-Once you have your ingredients gathered, follow these instructions to bake these perfectly soft pumpkin spiced zucchini muffins:
+You will need a muffin tin, a mixing bowl, a cheese grater, and your measuring utensils.

 Pumpkin muffin batter combined before adding zucchini.